Interbotix/HROS1-Framework/README.md

 A special thanks to Farrell Robotics, a massive contributor to humanoid robotics & continued development to the Darwin-OP framework.

-All code within project is GPL GNU v3.
+All code within project is GPL GNU v3 unless marked otherwise in header.

 Original source code can be found here: https://sourceforge.net/projects/darwinop/